rmkit-dev/rmkit/src/remux/README.md

 ## Changelog

+### Custom start application (0.1.9)

+* added `start_app=` option to specify the app to launch. it can be blank or an app name as seen in the list of apps. if the app isn't found or its blank, no app will launch at startup and remux will require a gesture to be invoked.

 ### Disable Power Management (0.1.8)

 * added `manage_power=` boolean option to configuration. setting to `false` or `no` tells remux to not enter suspend mode automatically - this lets you use xochitl solely for power management. useful if remux is messing up drawing your suspend screen